jonnyleealas/401-Reads/datastructureNotes.md/problemSolving.md

         - if there is a left property on the node dequeue  add it to the queue
         - if there is aright property onb the the node dequeue -add it to the queue
         - return the variable that stores our values
+        - the queue is used to remember if there is a left or a right.
+It will pop the left first and check to see if it has a left or a right. then it will pop the right and check if it has a left or a right.
+The queue helps us keep track of whether there is a left or a right.
+Then it tells us, "this was the first thing we looked out, so now lets go there and make some more checks.'
+        - each time a node is popped off the queue, it is then added to visited array.